 Perhaps the biggest problem so far is the memory issues plaguing almost everyone with a Pixel 3 or Pixel 3 XL.
 Whether you call it RAM problems, memory leaking, or just multi-tasking problems, it’s all the same.
 More specifically, where the Pixel 3 won’t keep apps in the background.
 Even apps like YouTube Music or Spotify randomly close, as apps aren’t staying open in the background.

-Essentially, Google’s 4GB of RAM isn’t enough and the software closes apps running in the background to keep new apps and other processes fast and smooth.
+Essentially, Google’s 4GB of RAM isn’t quite enough and the software closes apps running in the background to keep new apps and other processes fast and smooth.
 This should 100% not be happening, and Google released a fix with the December 3rd update.
 More information is available here.

 Apparently, some software tweaks finally fixed this once and for all, so get the latest software and hopefully this goes away.
 Furthermore, the March 2019 update added more changes to improve storage and camera performance and load times.

 How to Fix Pixel 3/3XL Display Issues & Colors